mahmoudsaad333/Neighborhood-map-project/README.md

 - Asynchronous programming

 ## How to use
-- get the app from https://midaa.github.io/Neighborhood-map-project/
+- download the app from https://midaa.github.io/Neighborhood-map-project/
+- open index.html
 - you can search places to filter out the rest
 - you can click on markers to get details on the selected place